looterz/ACF-Sounds/README.md

 * Variety of other sound effect related improvements to ACF to make combat feel more intense and realistic.

 # Usage
-Using the ACF Sound Replacer tool, browse to the acf_new/weapons folder and pick any weapons "close" sound, the addon takes care of the rest.
+Using the ACF Sound Advanced tool, browse to the acf_new/weapons folder and pick any weapons "close" sound, the addon takes care of the rest.

 # Sound Ranges
 * Indoors - Under 3000 meters and inside of a building, small calibers only.